-A qualified professional who is part of the Plan network will make recommendations for substance use disorder services for you.
+A qualified professional who is part of the plan network will make recommendations for substance use disorder services for you.
 You may elect up to the highest level of care recommended by the qualified professional.
-You may receive an additional assessment, if you do not agree with the recommended services.
+You may receive an additional assessment at any point throughout your care if you do not agree with the recommended services.
 If you agree with the second assessment, you may access services according to substance use disorder standards and the second assessment.
 You have the right to appeal.
 Refer to Section 13 of this Member Handbook.